-The 3 percent salary cap/limit will be applied to active IEA TRS and SURS members regardless of how close they are to retirement.
+The 3 percent salary limit is currently being applied to active IEA TRS and SURS members regardless of how close they are to retirement.
 Many school districts and institutions of higher education are taking the position that all increases in compensation, for any reason, should not exceed 3 percent because they do not want to pay the pension payment.
-This understandable reluctance is impacting the ability of these institutions to keep the best and the brightest in Illinois while also having to compete with wealthier Illinois districts and out-of-state entities that can offer more attractive financial packages to attract new educators.
+This reluctance is impacting the ability of these public schools and institutions to attract and retain the best and brightest while also having to compete against the private sector and out-of-state entities that can offer more attractive financial packages.